SE-UUlm/snowballr/wiki/Contributing.md

    git push origin vX.Y.Z
    ```

-Then the CI automatically creates a new release and deploys the new application version to the production server.
+7. Then the CI automatically creates a new release.

+When a new version of the entire **SnowballR** web application should be released, ensure that the deployment
+configuration in the _compose.yaml_ for the production backend references the desired backend version / tag.
+The deployment of the new application to the production server is performed automatically after tagging the new
+version of the **SnowballR** application.

 ## Teamscale Integration